 September 11 affected so many in this country and across the world.
 Baltimore has a memorial featuring twisted metal from one of the Twin Towers in the plaza of their World Trade Center Plaza along the harbor.
 It honors all affected by that horrible day, most especially those from Maryland.
 You can take an elevator to the top to get a birds eye view of the harbor, which was pretty cool.

 The USS Constellation sits in the center of the harbor.
 This beautifully restored sloop was constructed at the Norfolk Navy Yard, and was commissioned on July 28, 1855.
 She had a colorful life, having been commissioned and re-commissioned several times.
-You can purchase tickets to some or all of the historic ships in the harbor at several spots near the ships, or online.
-We chose those we hadn’t yet seen, but can say that they’re all fascinating.

 The Lightship Chesapeake was in service from 1930 – 1970, when she was replaced by a Coast Guard offshore light tower built on pilings designed to withstand the toughest storms.
 The Chesapeake was acquired by the National Park Service in 1971, and has been part of the Baltimore Maritime Museum since 1982.

-We lived among submarine veterans and their families when were in Portsmouth this past winter.
+We lived among submarine veterans and their families when were in Portsmouth last winter.
 It’s an incredibly difficult life, and exploring the USS Torsk illustrates how tough life under water can be.
 The USS Torsk was commissioned in 1944 and arrived in Baltimore to serve as a museum and memorial in 1972.